-When, in fact, the Lord is the Savior, Yahweh is the Savior, and He came to dwell on earth as a human being.
+In fact, the Lord is the Savior, Yahweh is the Savior, and he came to dwell on earth as a human being.

-While still being God and what came to dwell on earth was that aspect of Him called in Greek Logos.
+While still being God and what came to dwell on earth was that aspect of him called in Greek, Logos.

-The Jews would have used a word, an expression similar to that.
+The Jews would have used a word and expression similar to that.

-We have constantly the expression, the word of the Lord came to the prophets, but the Jews emphasized the wisdom of God.
+We have constantly the expression, the word of the Lord came to the prophets, but the Jews emphasize the wisdom of God.